 How to fix these authentication wifi problems

-- Double check your Wi-Fi password.
-Make sure wifi is visible while entering to limit any mistake possible.
+- Double-check your Wi-Fi password.
+Make sure wifi is visible while entering to limit any mistakes possible.

 - Toggle between the Radio mode.
-5 GHZz OR 2.4 GHz.
-802.11a/b/g/n is a standard setting for the most wireless communication network.
+5 GHz OR 2.4 GHz.
+802.11a/b/g/n is a standard-setting for the most wireless communication network.

 - Navigate to Wi-Fi settings and turn on Airplane mode